 You don’t need every door in the building.
 You need the right ones, opened at the right time, by someone who knows what’s behind each.

-That’s where a skilled broker—or an aggregator like Windsor—comes in.
+In life settlements, that’s where a skilled broker—or an aggregator like Windsor—really adds value.
 They don’t just blast your policy across the marketplace.
 They present it with care, timing, and strategy—so that every offer is serious, and every buyer feels like they might lose.

 The Bottom Line